 The regeneration process is a really important part of your water softener system.
 The process typically happens at night.

-It allows a brine solution to enter the media tank to replenish and recharge the resin beads so that they will continue to work the daytime you need water.
+It allows a brine solution to enter the media tank to replenish and recharge the resin beads so that they will continue to work during the day when you need water.

-As a result, it is important to make sure that the brine tank is always filled up with water and salt.
+The brine tank must always be filled up with water and salt.
 You should refill the tank before the water is visible in the softener cabinet or brine drum.

-In addition, you should be aware of the salt you are using.
-A salt pellet or cube is a much higher quality solar or rock salt.
+Be aware of the salt you are using.
+A salt pellet or cube is of much higher quality than rock salt.
 Not only will it save you money in the long run, as they last longer, but they also prevent the chance of bridging occurring.

 Watch Out For Salt Bridges

-On average, as long as you look after your water softener system, it should last between 10 and 20 years at most.
-It is important to maintain it, as this will prolong its life, so you don’t have to spend more money on repairs or replacing the system.
+As long as you look after your water softener system, it should last between 10 and 20 years.
+Maintenance is important, as this will prolong its life and save you money on repairs or replacement.

 We hope this article has been insightful.
-Now you will know how long your water softener should last for and what you can do to help it last longer.
+Now you know how long your water softener should last and what you can do to help it last longer.